Jack O'Loughlin (baseball)

-Jack Te Haki O'Loughlin (born 14 March 2000) is an Australian professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Oakland Athletics.
+Jack Te Haki O'Loughlin (born 14 March 2000) is an Australian professional baseball pitcher for the CTBC Brothers of the Chinese Professional Baseball League (CPBL).
+He has previously played in Major League Baseball for the Oakland Athletics and in the KBO League for the Samsung Lions.

 Career

 Detroit Tigers

 On 16 July 2016, O'Loughlin signed with the Detroit Tigers.
 In November 2016, O'Loughlin pitched for the Adelaide Bite, and became the youngest Australian Baseball League starting pitcher.

 In 2018, O'Loughlin made his affiliated professional debut for the Low–A Connecticut Tigers, appearing in 7 games and logging a 4.35 ERA with 25 strikeouts in 20 2/3 innings of work.
 He returned to Connecticut in 2019, making 13 appearances (12 starts) and registering a 3.13 ERA with 49 strikeouts across 60 1/3 innings pitched.

 O'Loughlin did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He returned to action in 2021, splitting the year between the rookie–level Florida Complex League Tigers, Low–A Lakeland Flying Tigers, and High–A West Michigan Whitecaps.
 On 18 July 2021, while pitching for Lakeland, he was named the Low-A Southeast Pitcher of the Week.
 In 14 cumulative starts, O'Loughlin worked to a 5–2 record and 2.64 ERA with 52 strikeouts in 61 1/3 innings pitched.

 He spent the 2022 season back in West Michigan, recording a 4.01 ERA with 50 strikeouts in 51 2/3 innings pitched across 27 contests.
 In 2023, O'Loughlin split the year between West Michigan and the Triple–A Toledo Mud Hens.
 In 27 games (25 starts), he pitched to a cumulative 6–10 record and 3.99 ERA with 118 strikeouts across 124.0 innings of work.
 O'Loughlin elected free agency following the season on 6 November 2023.